-The Bottom Line on Debt-to-Income Ratios
+The Bottom Line on Business Debt-to-Income Ratios

 Carrying high-interest debt that burdens your business for years is never something any business wants.
 Taking on productive, manageable and revenue-generating debt, however, can be beneficial.
-Certain industries will always have higher DTI ratios than others, based on the nature of their work.
-Businesses operating in capital-intensive industries like the transportation and energy fields have a bit more flexibility with their debt ratios as they expand their operations.

 A good debt ratio is one that effectively manages and uses debt to improve your business.
 Keeping your debt manageable—around 36%— is crucial to allowing your business to maintain regular payments, expenses, taxes, savings and overall growth.